caepa/caepa.github.io/collections/_rendezvous/call-for-proposals-faq.md

 : Please provides a brief summary of your education, work history and experience that is relevant to your presentation topic and written in the third person.
 If the session will include co-leaders, provide a bio for each.
 If the session will have more than three session co-leaders, provide a bio for the primary leader and a general description of the remaining team members.
 Biographies will be published in our program and online.
 (600 characters)

 Session information
-: We will ask for your availability and how many session blocks your proposal requires.
-Session blocks are 45 minutes in length.
+: We will ask for your availability and how many session blocks your proposal requires. **Session blocks are 75 minutes in length.**

 Session title
 : Many people decide to go to a session based on title alone.
 Please provide a descriptive session title that is catchy, and accurately reflects the content of the session.